 Glossary ADAPT Right Management's Administration System.
 BAME Black, Asian and Minority Ethnic service leavers.
-Core Resettlement Programme (CRP) A programme provided by CTP to provide support to service leavers who have served at least six years.
-Career Transition Partnership (CTP) The CTP provides resettlement services, for example transition back into employment, for those leaving the Royal Navy, Royal Marines, Army and Royal Air Force.
+Core Resettlement A programme provided by CTP to provide support to service leavers who have Programme (CRP) served at least six years.
+Career Transition The CTP provides resettlement services, for example transition back into employment, for those leaving the Royal Navy, Royal Marines, Army and Royal Air Partnership (CTP) Force.
 Regardless of time served, all members of the armed forces can benefit from CTP support when leaving service.
-CTP Future Horizons (FH) A programme provided by CTP to provide employment support to service leavers who had served less than four years or who had left for disciplinary reasons irrespective of the number of years served.
-Early service leavers (ESL) Early service leavers refer to personnel who served less than four years in the armed forces.
-Economically inactive People not in full-time or part-time paid employment, but not actively looking fo work, such as students, carers, retired, travelling, looking after family, unwell medically unfit for work and those awaiting visas/citizenship.
+CTP Future Horizons A programme provided by CTP to provide employment support to service leavers (FH) who had served less than four years or who had left for disciplinary reasons irrespective of the number of years served.
+Early service leavers Early service leavers refer to personnel who served less than four years in the (ESL) armed forces.
+Economically inactive People not in full-time or part-time paid employment, but not actively looking for work, such as students, carers, retired, travelling, looking after family, unwell, medically unfit for work and those awaiting visas/citizenship.
 Effect size Effect size illustrates the magnitude of the difference between two populations.
 Employed People in full-time or part-time paid employment.
-Employment Support Programme (ESP) A programme provided by CTP to provide support to service leavers who have served four or five years.
+Employment Support A programme provided by CTP to provide support to service leavers who have Programme (ESP) served four or five years.
 Gurkha Recruited and employed in the British and Indian Armies under the terms of the 1947 Tri-Partite Agreement (TPA) on a broadly comparable basis.
 They remain Nepalese citizens but in all other respects are full members of HM Forces.
 Since 2008, Gurkhas are entitled to join the UK Regular Forces after 5 years of service and apply for British citizenship.
-Joint Personnel Administration (JPA) System Armed forces personnel data from April 2007 is held on the Joint Personne Administration (JPA) System.
+Joint Personnel Armed forces personnel data from April 2007 is held on the Joint Personnel Administration (JPA) Administration (JPA) System.
 It replaced the separate payment and administration teams from each of the single services.
-Ministry of Defence (MOD) The Ministry of Defence (MOD) is the United Kingdom government department responsible for the development and implementation of government Defence policy and is the headquarters of the British armed forces.
-The principle objective of the MOD is to defend the United Kingdom and its interests.
-The MOD also manages day to day running of the armed forces, contingency planning and Defence procurement.
+System